-Are Coastal Rowers friendly?
-To make it short: yes, Coastal Rowers are friendly (at least most of them) when you meet them before or after the race.
-However, you might have to repeat the question and reconsider your answer as soon as the boat hits the waves.
-But let’s have closer look!
+We have updated this post recently.
+After participating to many this summer, this question came up again: Are Coastal Rowers friendly?
+We still confirm our previous answer.
+Yes, Coastal Rowers are friendly (at least most of them) when you meet them before or after the race.
+However, you might have to repeat the question and reconsider your answer as soon as the boat hits the water and the waves.
+I have seen boat accidents where crews have damaged competitors and own boats and materials.
+I have also seen collisions caused by wrong steering and purposely colliding with rowing mates.
+Let’s have closer look!

 Each boat seeks the best position for the start.
 The strategy can differ between the different crews.
 Some stay on the starting line and start when the signal sounds.
 Others are 30-40 m behind the starting line and start before the starting gun shoots.
 The aim: Get across the starting line already at full speed.
 Is this always a good idea?
 Is the starting line clearly marked?
 This is not always the case.
 The starting position is a contested area where kindness and politeness don’t apply.
 Boats are moved, oars get caught and yes, you can even crash into other boats.